-Daily rates of primary production at the surface were generally very low across the survey area, ranging from 0.1 mg C m-3 d-1 offshore to a maximum of 545 mg C m-3 d-1 in Kugmallit Bay (Fig. 12) associated with the Mackenzie River discharge (Tremblay2014).
+Daily rates of primary production at the surface were generally very low across the survey area, ranging from 0.1 mg C m-3 d-1 offshore to a maximum of 545 mg C m-3 d-1 in Kugmallit Bay (Fig. 13) associated with the Mackenzie River discharge (Tremblay2014).
 Ammonification and nitrification followed the same coastal-offshore pattern with rates driving most, if not all, of the NH4+ and NO3- consumption in the surface layer.
 Primary production was generally maximum at the surface, but high rates were often observed at depth in the nitracline layer associated with a chlorophyll maximum.
-The range of uptake rates of ammonium in surface generally overlapped with the range of nitrate uptake rates.
+The range of uptake rates of ammonium at the surface generally overlapped with the range of nitrate uptake rates.
 Nitrate uptake below the surface amounted to 40–60% of total nitrogen uptake, a proportion that is approximately twice greater than at the surface (Ardyna2017).

 Nitrification and ammonium regeneration were detectable over the whole water column ranging from 2 to 20 nmoles L-1 d-1.
 The highest rates were generally located at the base of the euphotic zone, leading to the formation of subsurface ammonium and nitrite maximum layers.
 Surface communities and especially the accumulation of large cells thrived mostly on regenerative NH4+ and their reliance on NO3- increased with depth to reach a maximum in the subsurface chlorophyll maximum, where substantial levels of primary production occurred (Ardyna2017).
 This is consistent with Ortega-Retuerta2012a who reported elevated bacterial abundance and bacterial production rates in association with photoammonification of riverine organic matter (LeFouest2013).
 Nitrification accounted for a variable and sometimes a large share of the NO3- demand, consistent with the persistence of trace amounts of NO3- at the surface.
-Collectively, the data indicate that the coastal Beaufort Sea is an active regenerative system during summer, probably fueled by large pools of organic matter brought by rivers.
+Collectively, the data indicate that the coastal Beaufort Sea is an active regenerative system during summer, probably fuelled by large pools of organic matter brought by rivers.
 Consequently, new production was very low and often close to zero in the 0-40 m layer.
 But high nitrate uptake rates can be observed at depth (Station 135), often associated with high primary production located in the chlorophyll maximum layer being the place of significant new production.
 The impact of the Mackenzie River on shelf productivity during summer is moderate and associated mostly with localized nutrient recycling in the nearshore estuarine transition zone (Tremblay2014).

-4.8.2 Photo-degradation (Fig. 13)
+4.8.2 Photo-degradation (Fig. 14)